dalibo/ansible-collection-dolibarr/README.md

-# Ansible Collection - dalibo.dolibarr
+# Ansible Collection - l00ptr.dolibarr

 Documentation for the collection.